vaporparty/identitymind-samples/identity-graph-intelligence/README.md

 ```
 Your app should now be running on [localhost:3000](http://localhost:3000).

-### Deploying to Heroku
+## Deploying to Heroku
 -----
-To deploy this app to Heroku and test it on a public environment, execute the following commands:
+Alternatively, to deploy this app to Heroku and test it on a public environment, execute the following commands:

 ```
 $ heroku create